microprediction/microprediction/README.md

 - [Pandemic](https://github.com/microprediction/pandemic) - Ornstein-Uhlenbeck epidemic simulation (related [paper](https://arxiv.org/abs/2005.10311))
 - [Microprediction](https://github.com/microprediction/microprediction) - Free, short-horizon, real-time, distributional community prediction achieved via a hosted high velocity clearing mechanism.

 and a few others.
 This is my [dog](https://i.imgur.com/2E3pskp.jpg).
 This is my [blog](https://www.microprediction.com/blog).

 ## Microprediction client

 The [client](https://github.com/microprediction/microprediction) hits the [microprediction api](http://api.microprediction.org/), enabling turnkey, *repeated short term predictions* of anything, for any purpose, for anyone, at any time.
 This project is new, but simple in principle.
 You create a stream.
 Algorithms watch it and submit predictions.
 It is supported by Intech Investments, a top five U.S. investment firm by various metrics.
 There is a site [microprediction.com](https://www.microprediction.com/) serving to introduce the concept of [microprediction.org](https://www.microprediction.org) where the action takes place.
 You can also stop by our twice weekly virtual chats.
 See the [knowledge center](https://www.microprediction.com/knowledge-center) for Google Meet details.
-Tue 8pm and Fri noon EST.
+Tue 8pm and Fri noon EST .

 ## Microprediction bookmarks